 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 General Third Party Data Access

+We will never sell your data on!
 We provide personal data to the following types of companies in order to fulfil an order, contract or service (not specific to this website usage):

 - Payment and Finance processors eg. Paypal –To take your payment

 - Couriers and Mail companies eg. Royal Mail, UK Mail –To send your order